Does the journal contain articles that meet criteria for scientific rigor and editorial quality?

 The reputation of the editor-in-chief and editorial board members can be useful in determining the quality of a journal.
-Is the editor-in-chief and members of the editorial board listed along with affiliation and contact information on the journal website?
+Are the editor-in-chief and members of the editorial board listed along with affiliation and contact information on the journal website?
 Are the members of the editorial board known experts in the field of research related to the journal focus?
 Do you recognize any of the members as being experts in your field of research?

 Does the journal post copyright information for authors?

 A quality journal will include a sample Copyright Transfer Agreement form on the journal website and include supplemental information to help authors understand the rights retained by the author and publisher.
 Many publishers grant authors certain rights up front and there is a wide range of what rights are allowed including stipulations for use.
-Some publishers allow for unrestricted dissemination of the work to colleagues, unlimited copies for personal use, posting of the final published version on an web site or subject repository, use a graph or chart for a future work, to comply with public access mandates, to name a few.
+Some publishers allow for unrestricted dissemination of the work to colleagues, unlimited copies for personal use, posting of the final published version on a web site or subject repository, re-use of a graph or chart for a future work, compliance with public access mandates, to name a few.
 However, these rights may come with stipulations for use which vary among publishers.
 Some publishers will allow authors to use only the final, peer-review manuscript version and not the publisher’s final version, an embargo period before an author can reuse the work, a limit on the number of times a work can be sent to colleagues, a limit on the number of copies that can be made for educational purposes, to name a few.

 Does the journal allow authors to comply with public access mandates for publications and/or data?

 Authors whose articles were generated as a result of research funded by organizations such as NIH, Autism Speaks, CDC, among others, are required to comply with public access mandates for sharing of publications and/or data.
-Check the information for authors section of the journal website or the Copyright Transfer Agreement form to confirm the journal allows authors to comply with public access mandates.
+Check the Instructions for Authors section of the journal website or the Copyright Transfer Agreement form to confirm the journal allows authors to comply with public access mandates.
 An indicator of a quality journal is a journal that allows authors to comply with public access mandates without a fee.

 Does the journal require review or publication fees?